How Protector4J works

-The problems with code obfuscation exist.
+The issues with code obfuscation

 JVM bytecode execution engine written in Java/Kotlin

 Traditional Java dynamic debugging can only be done based on the source code, and without source code or obfuscated Java class files, dynamic debugging is impossible.
 The running of Java programs is based on the JVM, and the JVM uses bytecode as the basis for execution.
 We use Kotlin to construct a JVM bytecode execution engine, which can be used with modern IDEs, such as IDEA, to debug Java programs at the bytecode level to observe the running behavior of the program.

 For Java programs that have entered the era of binary compilation, can their code be easily reverse-compiled just like in the era of bytecode?
 What are the characteristics of binary files compiled by NativeImage?
 Is the strength of binary compilation sufficient to protect important code?
 In order to explore the above issues, I recently wrote a NativeImage analysis tool that has achieved a certain level of reverse derivation.

 Hacking into an Encrypted Java Application with jhsdb (HotSpot Debugger)

 One solution for Java code protection is encrypting the class files.
 Such solutions load encrypted class or jar files via a custom classloader, Due to the existence of JVM's Attach Mechanism, this method is not effective and can be easily cracked with tools that are included in the JDK.

 AOT is also considered a solution for Java code protection, but unfortunately, many Java programs now cannot be separated from the framework.
 Due to the complexity of the framework, even programs compiled by AOT must include class information in the final generated binary file, and the class files are actually arranged neatly in the resource area of the binary file.

 JARX file is our proprietary archive file format, which uses the same Deflate compression algorithm as Zip and AES encryption algorithm to encrypt the data.